altid/altid.github.io/architecture.md

 ## Services - Directory Layout

-Ubqt services are expressed as a directory of named files, and subdirectories of other named files.
+Altid services are expressed as a directory of named files, and subdirectories of other named files.
 The content of any such file is markdown, described here [markdown guide](markdown.md).

 A service directory is laid out as follows: